-Lumbee Regional Developmental Association Division of Vocational Rehabilitation Services Cumberland County Work Force Development Center One Stop Academy does not offer Federal Financial Aid (Title IV Funds) at this time All student payments for tuition are due on a monthly basis.
+Lumbee Regional Developmental Association Division of Vocational Rehabilitation Services Cumberland County Work force Development Center One Stan Academy description of the Foderal Financial Aid (T

+One Stop Academy does not offer Federal Financial Aid (Title IV Funds) at this time

+All student payments for tuition are due on a monthly basis.
 Arrangements will be made at the time of enrollment.
 Upon termination, completion of required hours and prior to receiving a diploma all students must attend an exit interview.